3Top/lru2cache/README.rst

 framework to cache results in a shared cache.

-The first layer of caching is stored in a callable that wraps the function or or method.
-As with 'functools.lru_cache' a dict is used to store the cached results and therefore positional and keyword arguments must be hashable.
+The first layer of caching is stored in a callable that wraps the function or method.
+As with 'functools.lru_cache' a dict is used to store the cached results, therefore positional and keyword arguments must be hashable.
 Each instance stores up to ``l1_maxsize`` results that vary on the arguments.
 The discarding of the LRU cached values is handled by the decorator.